 In 2005, we appointed Dr. Keh-Shew Lu as President and Chief Executive Officer.
 Dr. Lu has served as a director of Diodes since 2001 and has over 30 years of relevant industry experience.
 Dr. Lu began his career at Texas Instruments, Inc. ("TI") in 1974 and retired in 2001 as Senior Vice President and General Manager of Worldwide Analog, Mixed-Signal and Logic Products.
 Our Chief Financial Officer, Secretary and Treasurer, Richard White joined us in 2006 as our Senior Vice President of Finance until May, 2009, when he became our Chief Financial Officer.
 Mr. White brought with him over 30 years of senior level finance experience, including 25 years at TI.
 Joseph Liu, Senior Vice President of Operations, joined us in 1990 and has over 30 years of relevant industry experience, having started his career in 1971 at TI.
 Similarly, Mark King, Senior Vice President of Sales and Marketing, has been employed by us since 1991 and has over 25 years of relevant industry experience.
-Carl Wertz, our former Chief Financial Officer, is our Vice President of Finance and Investor Relations and has been employed by us since 1993 and has over 20 years of financial experience in manufacturing and distribution industries.
-In 2006, we hired Edmund Tang, Vice President of Corporate Administration, with over 30 years of managerial and engineering experience and Francis Tang, Vice President of Discrete Product Development, was promoted from Global Product Manager in 2006 and came to us from FSI International Inc., a global supplier of wafer cleaning and processing technology where he served as Asia President.
+Carl Wertz, our former Chief Financial Officer, is our Vice President of Finance and Investor Relations and has been employed by us since 1993 and has over 20 years of managerial and engineering experience and Francis Tang, Vice President of Discrete Product Development, was promoted from Global Product Manager in 2006 and came to us from FSI International Inc., a global supplier of wafer cleaning and processing technology where he served as Asia President.